 There is a specific structure for good client education and intake.
 It should explain the process, detail how clients will be communicated with, offer an estimate of the timeline, and explain each team member’s role and other specifics of the relationship.

 Your retainer agreement is a critical part of that education.
 Does it further a good relationship or frighten with legalese and obtuse language?
 New clients should leave happy they hired you, not worried and confused.

-Next month in part three of our work-life balance series: How to implement better technology.
+Next, in Part 3 of our work-life balance series: How to implement better technology.

 Get really good ideas every day: Subscribe to the Daily Dispatch and Weekly Wrap (it’s free).
 Follow us on Twitter @attnyatwork.